 Bluetooth is another popular wireless technology used in personal devices, industrial and medical applications.
-Bluetooth technology was developed by Ericsson; it also uses 2.4 GHz similar to Wi-Fi.
+Ericsson developed Bluetooth technology; it also uses 2.4 GHz, similar to Wi-Fi.

 Bluetooth is an efficient technology in terms of power requirements and implementation.
-It is designed to operate in short range transmission which requires very less power to operate (typically in milliwatt).
+It is designed to operate in short-range transmission, which requires very less power to operate (typically in milliwatts).

-Bluetooth modules are much easier to embed into smart devices thus a perfect choice for wireless headsets and wearable.
+Bluetooth modules are much easier to embed into smart devices, thus a perfect choice for wireless headsets and wearables.
 It is one of the best options for wireless audio streaming devices and smart healthcare systems.